 Rachael is a founding Partner of SKO.
-She remains the only 'Hall of Fame' family lawyer in Scotland in the current Edition of the Legal 500.
-She is the only Scottish lawyer in band one of Chambers High Net Worth (2023) and was the first Scottish lawyer in the Spears 500 Family Lawyers Guide.
+She won 'Private Client Lawyer of the Year' at the inaugural Legal 500 Scottish Law Awards in 2023, is the only 'Star Individual' in the current Edition of Chambers and Partners, the only Scottish lawyer in band one of the UK-wide, Chambers High Net Worth Guide(2024) and was the first Scottish lawyer in the Spears 500 Family Lawyers Guide.

 Rachael was elected President of the International Academy of Family Lawyers (IAFL) in 2023- the first Scot and the only woman from the UK in the thirty-seven year history of the Academy.